 |19||The standard rate applied to all except below|

 Germany taxes its corporate residents on their worldwide income.
 However, most double tax treaties (DTTs) exempt income attributable to a foreign permanent establishment (PE).
-Non-residents with PE or property income are taxed by assessment on German-source income; those earning royalties and dividends are taxed by withholding at source.
+Non-residents with PE or property income are taxed by an assessment on German-source income; those earning royalties and dividends are taxed by withholding at source.
 Interest paid abroad is, in most cases, free of German tax altogether.

 German business profits are subject to two taxes, corporation tax and trade tax.